 The size of the four schools with parent participants, ranged from 110 to 470 pupils, aged from 5 to 13 years of age.
 Two schools were low decile and two were middle decile.
 In New Zealand, schools are given a decile rating which indicates the socio-economic community that it draws its students from.
 Decile one is the lowest socio-economic rating and decile ten is the highest.
 The lower decile schools attract more funding from the Ministry of Education.
 Three of the four schools had large populations of minority cultures represented.
 Schools Four, One and Three had 60 per cent, 54 per cent and 48 per cent respectively of New Zealand non-European students.
 School Two had the highest percentage of New Zealand European students with 85 percent.
 The percentage of Māori students ranged from 14 percent in School Two to 28 percent in School Four.
 In the New Zealand Census in 2013, 14.9 percent of the population identified as Māori (Statistics New Zealand, 2014).

 We interviewed nine parents of Year 7 and 8 young adolescents.
 Eight parents were mothers and one parent a father.
 It was challenging for the principals of the schools to obtain consent from parents to be interviewed, particularly for fathers.
 Fathers of young adolescents tended to be working full time, and also many of the mothers.
 Although only one father agreed to participate in this study, as researchers we wanted to include his views to add another lens to our findings.
-Furthermore, although we selected schools with larger proportions of multi-cultural students, only one non-European parent (Pasifika) and one European parent whose child’s father was part Pasifika/Māori agreed to take part in the research.
+Furthermore, although we selected schools with larger proportions of multi-cultural students, only one non-European parent (Pasifika) and one European parent whose child’s father was part Pasifika/Māori agreed to take part in the research investigation.
 The parents were interviewed individually with a schedule of questions as a starting point which led to further probing and discussion as the interviews progressed.
+Questions were asked such as, What kind of texts and themes does your child enjoy reading?
+How have you encouraged your child to read and supported their reading at school?
+Where does your child get most reading material from?
 All of the interviews were digitally recorded and also written notes were taken.
 On average, each interview was approximately 30 minutes in length.
 All of the interviews were transcribed at a later date.

 Analysis of data